krigjo25/console-static-nonstactic-codealong/README.md

 ## Static Functions

-Static functions are functions that are not tied to an instance of a class.
+Static functions are functions which are not tied up to an instance of a class.
-They can be called directly from the class itself.
+They can be called directly from the class itself, without  initializing an object of the class

 ```csharp
 public class StaticExample